bilal1602/portfolio-v2/README.md

 ![demo](https://raw.githubusercontent.com/bchiang7/v4/main/src/images/demo.png)

+## 🚨 Deployment Note

+The deployment works by running `npm run deploy` which builds the site and pushes it to the gh-pages branch.
+Make sure to set the GitHub Pages settings to use the gh-pages branch as the source.

 ## 🚨 Credits

 This website is forked from <a href="https://github.com/bchiang7/v4" target="_blank">Brittany Chiang's v4 portfolio</a>.
 I have adapted it for my personal use while maintaining proper attribution to the original creator.